Building C++ SDL iOS App on Linux

 https://www.libsdl.org/projects/SDL_mixer/

-Load depending on your project, for example, my shared library:
+Load your project’s dependencies, for example my shared libraries:

 https://gitlab.com/demensdeum/FlameSteelCore/